rewanth1997/mp3-downloader/README.md

 Instructions to run :<br>
-For example, I want to download the audio file of "closer" song.Execute the following command in your terminal.
+For example, I want to download the audio file of "closer" song.<br>Execute the following command in your terminal.

 `python code.py "closer"`

-Univeral command
+Generic command -

-`python code.py "$NAME-OF-THE-SONG"`
+`python code.py "$NAME-OF-THE-SONG-TO-BE-DOWNLOADED"`

-One....Two....Three....Boom!!<br>
+One....
+Two....
+Three....
+Boom!!!<br>
 A downloads folder will be created inside the current directory and the audio file can be found there.

 MIT Licensed<br>